viai957/EHR_Data_Security_and_Analysis/README.md

 - [x] Analyze value distributions for some selected fields.
 - [x] Check for outliers and visualize with a box plot.
 - [x] Analyze cardinality of categorical fields.

+@github/ZebraDevs What do you think about these updates?